In this article, we will learn about how to use other project’s utilities, classes, and members. Before proceeding let’s learn about some keywords.

 Using classpath -cp option

-Let’s proceed with following example.
-Create a directory structure as shown in figure below.
+Let’s proceed with the following example.
+Create a directory structure as shown in the figure below.

 Here you have 2 projects proj1 and proj2. proj1 contains src and classes.
-In src directory, we will keep .java files that is source files and in classes directory we will keep .classes files that is files generated after compiling the project.
+In the src directory, we will keep .java files that are source files and in classes directory, we will keep .classes files that are files generated after compiling the project.

 Following are the steps to run java class file which is in different directory: